MarounHaddad/Tracking-community-evolution-with-graph-autoencoders/README.md

 ## Evaluation of Sequences

+## Benchmarks

+## Preliminary results

 ## Conclusion

 ## References

 ## Note
 This work is part of a preliminary reseach on dynamic graphs done at UQAM (University of Quebec at Montreal) under the supervision of Dr. Mohamad Bouguessa.

 Maroun Haddad 2020.